Civitavecchia: Other sights

 The massive Forte Michelangelo was first commissioned from Donato Bramante by Pope Julius II, to defend the port of Rome.
 The upper part of the "maschio" tower, however, was designed by Michelangelo, whose name is generally applied to the fortress.
 Pius IV added a convict prison, and the arsenal, designed by Bernini, was built by Alexander VII.

-North of the city at Ficoncella are the Terme Taurine baths frequented by Romans and still popular with the Civitavecchiesi.
-The modern name stems from the common fig plants among the various pools.
-And also next to the town is the location of the cruise ship docks.
-All major cruise lines start and end their cruises at this location, and others stop for shore excursion days that allow guests to see Rome and Vatican sights, which are ninety minutes away.
+Major cruise lines start and end their cruises at this location, and others stop for shore excursion days to visit Rome and the Vatican, ninety minutes away.

 Geography

 Climate

 Civitavecchia experiences a hot-summer Mediterranean climate (Köppen climate classification Csa).